-The result: Your Instagram pics are also posted in your Tumblr.
+The result: Your Instagram pics are also posted on your Tumblr account.

 What it’s good for: A large number of the people who are on Instagram are also on Tumblr.
 If you’re a user of both these services, this one will do the dirty work for you.

-What it’s good for: This one is great for gaining inspiration pretty much on demand.
+What it’s good for: This applet can inspire you with your own best shots on demand.
 It’ll get your creative juices flowing.

 The result: When you send an email with an attachment, it’s saved to a Dropbox folder.

-What it’s good for: This one is especially useful for people who have had the experience of accidentally deleting an important document only to being unable to recover it later on.
-This one is also useable with Gmail and in fact, it can also save the attachments you receive.
+What it’s good for: This one is especially useful for people who have had the experience of accidentally deleting an important email or document.
+Use this with Gmail and also save the attachments you receive.

 The result: When you label an email as “Evernote” a copy will be sent to Evernote.

-What it’s good for: Keeping track of important emails and conversations.
+What it’s good for: Keep track of important emails and conversations.

 The result: Set up a Gmail auto responder message.

 What it’s good for: Yes, I know that Gmail has its own “out of office” system, but it’s very limited.
-This recipe gets around most limitations.
+This Applet gets around most limitations.
 Give it a try!